Last Updated on October 19, 2021 by melissanreynolds

 This is kind of like an Etsy store except that you host it on your own website and then drive all of your own traffic there.
 If you create your own products, this is a great way to do it.
 You can also host affiliate products in your store.
 It is just another way to present affiliate products to your audience.
 If you genuinely like the products you are recommending it is a great way to make income while serving your audience (reducing the time it takes to find a good product for a particular solution).

-I hope that something here has peaked your interest if you were wanting to start making money in a more flexible way, despite fibromyalgia.
+I hope that something here has peaked your interest for some ways to make money with fibromyalgia.
 Is there something you do that isn’t listed here?